webim/webim-client-sdk-ios/Documentation/Index.md

 The server may deny a request if the file type is not allowed.
 The list of allowed file types is configured on the server.

+<h3 id ="uploaded-file-not-found">UPLOADED_FILE_NOT_FOUND case</h3>

+Sending files in body is not supported.
+Use multipart form only.

+<h3 id ="file-sending-unknown">UNKNOWN case</h3>

+Received error is not supported by current WebimClientLibrary version.

 [Go to table of contents](#table-of-contents)